1758-08-25 - Battle of Zorndorf

 Description of Events

-Frederick had cut all the bridges across the rivers Warta and Oder and believed that he should, after defeating the Russians, drive them into the angle formed by the junction of these two streams, and cause them to surrender at discretion.
-Unfortunately, he had not heard that the Russian train had been sent to Kleinkammin.
+Frederick had cut all the bridges across the rivers Warthe and Oder and believed that he should, after defeating the Russians, drive them into the angle formed by the junction of these two rivers, and force them to surrender at discretion.
+Unfortunately, he had not heard that the Russian train had been sent to Klein-Cammin.
 Had he done so, he could have seized it, and so have possessed himself of the Russian stores and all their munitions of war, and have forced them to surrender without a blow; for the Cossacks had wasted the country far and wide, and deprived it of all resources.
 But Frederick and his army were so burning with indignation, and the desire to avenge the Cossack cruelties, that they made no pause, and marched in all haste right round the Russian position, so as to drive them back towards the junction of the two rivers.